swynd/IS7033/README.md

 # IS7033
-Code projects developed for UTSA Spring 2019 IS7033 Course
+Pytorch and other code projects developed for UTSA Spring 2019 IS7033 Seminar